darrelmendoza/DarrelMendoza/README.md

 - 🔭 I've been working as a Full Stack Developer for over 4 years now.👨‍💻
 - 🌱 Currently building something!🚀
 - 👯 I am looking for more opportunities to meet and connect with people in the industry.
-- 🥅 2025 Goals: Learn more, provide more valu, solve more problems and constellate💫.
+- 🥅 2025 Goals: Learn more, provide more value, solve more problems and constellate💫.
 - 📙 Check out my <a href="https://drive.google.com/file/d/1YW4Q3DqSSTqmpGch6SyhWz5YrGWd8Ee9/view?usp=sharing">resume</a>.
 - ⚡ Fun fact: I love to party 🎉
 - 🍟 Also Fries 🤤